Designing for Compliance from Day One

 Dec 5, 2025

-Explore how artificial intelligence interprets complex spectrum regulations and technical constraints to support RF engineers.
+How artificial intelligence interprets complex spectrum regulations and technical constraints to support RF engineers, and where the boundary with human judgement sits.

 Dec 19, 2025